Florida-Georgia: The History Of A Jax Tradition

 Fans making noise in the stands of TIAA Bank Field.
 Image courtesy of WJCT.

 The 1990s brought a number of changes to Florida-Georgia.
 The arrival of head coach Steve Spurrier to Florida in 1990 ushered in twenty years of Gator dominance in the game under Spurrier and his successors Ron Zook and Urban Meyer, bringing an abrupt end to over two decades of Bulldog ascendance.
 Additionally, while the game had often had strong championship implications for the teams for years, the split of the Southeastern Conference into Eastern and Western Divisions in 1992 elevated its significance to another level entirely.
-With both Florida and Georgia in the Eastern Division, and often highly ranked, the game has frequently determined which will win the Eastern Conference and proceed to the SEC Championship.
+With both Florida and Georgia in the East Division, and often highly ranked, the game has frequently determined which will win the division title and proceed to the SEC Championship.

 But by far the biggest change of this period was the stadium.
 When Jacksonville won its bid for an NFL expansion franchise and became home of the Jaguars, it moved to replace the Gator Bowl with a modern NFL-caliber stadium.
 Almost the entire stadium - everything but ramp infrastructure and the western upper deck added in the 1980s - was demolished and replaced with the new, big league Jacksonville Municipal Stadium, now named TIAA Bank Field.
 For two years, Florida-Georgia returned to the schools’ home stadiums before coming back to Jacksonville bigger than ever.